 If you’re experiencing a pain in the butt, don’t lose hope: there’s plenty that can be done to alleviate your symptoms and get you back to running at 100 percent.
 Here’s everything you need to know about pirformis syndrome and how to not let it set you back.

-The piriformis muscle is a small muscle located behind the gluteus maximus—aka deep in that rear end muscle of yours.
-It begins at the lower spine and connects to the upper thighbone.
+The piriformis is a small muscle that lies deep beneath the gluteus maximus, beginning at the lower spine and connecting to the upper thighbone.
 It assists in rotation of the hips, turning the leg and foot outward—all things runners use constantly.

-When the piriformis muscle gets a little irritated, swollen or inflamed, the sciatic nerve—an innocent bystander—gets beaten up.
+Pain deep in the buttocks is thought to be a result of a too-tight or spasming piriformis compressing the sciatic nerve.
+When the piriformis muscle gets a little irritated, swollen, or inflamed, the sciatic nerve—an innocent bystander—gets beaten up.
 As a result, you get sciatic symptoms.

 “Runners go to the doctor and say, ‘I’ve got this weird ache in my butt.
 Sometimes I feel this electricity going down the back of my leg.
 I try to stretch it out, and it seems to get worse when I run.’
 That is the typical history of common injury, piriformis syndrome,” explains Dr. Daniel Vigil, a sports medicine specialist at UCLA.